TheGex777/Kali-Linux-CTF-Setup/README.md

-# HTBAutomate
+# Envirionment Setup

-HTBAutomate is a simple bash script that automates the initial recon process for HackTheBox machines.
-It creates multiple directories for you to store any information gathered from the box.
-Additionally, the script allows you to optionally download other automation scripts (listed at the bottom of the page).
+This is a bash script that I use before I perform any external recon on a machine.
+Its purpose is to automatically create folders and download external tools so that I don't have to perform those tasks manually.

 Directory Information: